jhobbsBSU/guest-sessions/slides/embracing-failure.md

 In ideation no idea is a bad idea, the environment should be judgement free.

-The fact that no idea is bad idea is also then emphasised by the fact you are striving for quantity over quality (something that is rarely the case in other contexts.
-By developing quantity, quality will emerge as ideas get tested and refined towards the right solution (which is what we delve into more in phase 2 of the module).
+The fact that no idea is bad idea is also then emphasised by the fact you are striving for quantity over quality (something that is rarely the case in other contexts).
+By developing quantity, quality will emerge as ideas get tested and refined towards the right solution.
 -->
 ---